LeetLLM

 Isolating customers in shared infrastructure

 For SaaS applications serving multiple organizations, tenant isolation is the first boundary.
-A search from one customer must never see another customer's chunks, even if both customers use similar product names, carriers, warehouses, or ticket templates.
+A search from one customer must never see another customer's chunks, even if both customers use similar service names, third-party vendors, services, or ticket templates.

 StrategyBoundary characteristicCost patternTypical fit